A Budget-Adaptive Allocation Rule for Optimal Computing Budget Allocation: Problem formulation

-Under general settings, the major difficulty in solving Problem $\mathcal{P}$ is that there is no closed-form expression for the PCS.
-Although Monte Carlo simulation can be used to approximate the PCS, its computational cost is usually unaffordable, especially when the simulated systems are of high complexity.
-To manage the difficulty, we evaluate the $\text{PCS}$ in an efficient way
+Under general settings, the major difficulty in solving Problem $\mathcal{P}$ is that there is no closed-form expression for PCS.
+To evaluate PCS, one can use Monte Carlo simulation, but its computational cost is usually unaffordable, especially when the simulated systems are of high complexity.
+More recently, \cite{eckman2022posterior} propose to use the integral function provided by MATLAB to calculate the posterior PCS under a Bayesian setting.
+However, computational burden of this method is still of concern if one intends to calculate the posterior PCS repeatedly during the allocation procedure.
+In this paper, we follow the path of OCBA method and approximate PCS by a computationally cheap lower bound.
+One of the most commonly used lower bounds of PCS can be derived by applying the Bonferroni inequality \citep{galambos1977bonferroni,chen2000simulation,zhang2015simulation}, \begingroup \allowdisplaybreaks

-where the inequality holds by Bonferroni inequality, $Z$ is a random variable follows the standard normal distribution, $\Phi$ denotes the cumulative distribution function (c.d.f.) of the standard normal random variable, $\delta_{i,b} = \mu_i - \mu_b $, and $\sigma_{i,b} = \sqrt{\sigma_i^2/(w_i T) + \sigma_b^2/(w_b T)} $.
-Of note, the \text{APCS}, which serves as a cheap lower bound for the $\text{PCS}$, is frequently used in the OCBA paradigm and converges to 1 as the simulation budget $T$ goes to infinity (see \cite{chen2000simulation} and \cite{zhang2015simulation}).
-Instead of solving Problem $\mathcal{P}$, with the new objective $\text{APCS}$, we consider the following optimization problem:
+\endgroup where $Z$ is a random variable follows the standard normal distribution, $\Phi$ denotes the cumulative distribution function (c.d.f.) of the standard normal random variable, $\delta_{i,b} = \mu_i - \mu_b $, and $\sigma_{i,b} = \sqrt{\sigma_i^2/N_i + \sigma_b^2/N_b} $.
+Another commonly used lower bound of PCS can be derived by applying the Slepian's inequality \citep{slepian1962one}.
+However, the OCBA framework requires the objective to be concave such that convex programming theory applies, nonetheless, it can be checked that the Slepian bound is neither convex nor concave.
+The tightness of the APCS bound in \eqref{Bonferroni inequality} grows with $T$.
+And when $T$ is sufficiently large, APCS is tight as it will converge to 1.
+The APCS's closed-form expression enables us to efficiently evaluate PCS, and its concavity (as will be shown in Lemma 1) makes it possible for us to characterize its optimality conditions in the context of a general budget.
+Therefore, instead of solving Problem $\mathcal{P}$, with new objective $\text{APCS}$, we consider the following optimization problem:

-\section{Budget Allocation Strategy}
+\section{Budget allocation strategy}

-In this section, we first generalize the convexity of Problem $\mathcal{P}$1 to the case of a general budget size and recover the OCBA allocation rule.
-Then, we derive a new budget allocation rule that is adaptive to the simulation budget and analyze its finite-budget properties and asymptotic optimality.
-Based on the proposed budget allocation rule, two heuristic algorithms are developed.
+In Section \ref{subsection: optimal computing budget allocation}, we recover the asymptotic OCBA rule in \cite{chen2000simulation}.
+In Section \ref{subsection: budget-adaptive allocation rule}, we propose a budget-adaptive rule and analyze how it differs from the asymptotic OCBA rule due to its budget-adaptive property.
+Based on the proposed budget-adaptive rule, two heuristic algorithms are developed in Section \ref{subsection: budget allocation procedure}.

 Of note, we highlight the most important implication of this section: simulation budget significantly impacts the budget allocation strategy.
-To enhance readability, all the proofs are relegated to the Appendix.
+To enhance readability, all the proofs, and the definitions of Big-$\mathcal{O}$, Big-$\Theta$, and Little-$\omega$ notations are relegated to the Online Appendix.